Pulse Brain · Growing Health Evidence Index

 Summary

-These findings are directly relevant to UK grassland and sheep farming systems, where manure application and forage selenium status are important management considerations.
+These findings are directly applicable to UK pastoral farming, where sheep manure is routinely used as an organic fertiliser and selenium status in grazing livestock remains a nutritional concern.
 The research suggests that current practice of using ruminant excreta to improve soil fertility may not reliably enhance forage selenium content, with implications for livestock supplementation strategies in organic and conventional UK farming.

 Key measures

-Selenium concentration in perennial ryegrass tissue (ICP-MS analysis); total selenium accumulation in grass; soil organic matter content; type and source of sheep excreta (urine, faeces, or combination); mineral supplementation type (organic vs. inorganic) in sheep feed
+Selenium concentration in perennial ryegrass tissue (ICP-MS analysis); total selenium accumulation in grass; soil organic matter content; type and source of sheep excreta (urine, faeces, or combination); mineral supplementation type (organic vs. inorganic) in sheep feed; selenium sorption and microbial reduction in amended soils

 Outcomes reported